googleworkspace/solutions/feedback-sentiment-analysis/README.md

 **Sentiment tools > Mark entities and sentiment**.
 If the menu is not present, reload your browser window.
 1. When prompted, click the **Review permissions** button.
-1. Select your G Suite account from the list.
+1. Select your Google Workspace account from the list.
 1. Click the **Allow** button.
 1. As the script executes, you will see response data populating the Entity Sentiment Data sheet and a completion flag in each